 What is Ram?

-Ram stand for (Random Access Memory) is the hardware in a computing device where the OS application programs and data in current use are kept so they can be quickly reached by the different device’s processor.
+Ram stands for (Random Access Memory) which is the hardware in a computing device where the OS application programs and data in current use are kept so they can be quickly reached by the different device’s processor.
 Ram is the main memory in a computer.
-It is much faster to read from and write to drive other kinds of storage, such as a hard disk drive (HDD), solid-state drive (SSD) or optical drive.
+It is much faster to read from and write to drive other kinds of storage, such as a hard disk drive (HDD), solid-state drive (SSD), or optical drive.

 Because of its volatility, RAM (Random Access Memory) can’t store permanent data.
-RAM (Random Access Memory) can be compared to a person’s short-term memory, and a hard disk drive to a person’s long-term memory.
-Ram is a Short-term memory is focused on immediate work like using application, but it can only keep a limited number of facts in view at any one time to use.
-When a single person’s short-term memory fills up, it can be refreshed with act & facts stored in the brain’s long-term memory.
+RAM (Random Access Memory) can be compared to a person’s short-term memory and a hard disk drive to a person’s long-term memory.
+Ram is a Short-term memory that is focused on immediate work like using applications, but it can only keep a limited number of facts in view at any one time to use.
+When a single person’s short-term memory fills up, it can be refreshed with acts & facts stored in the brain’s long-term memory.

 How does RAM work?